takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

 *Find the average sales amount per transaction for each product type.
 *Find the total sales amount for each Month.

-*POWER BI
+*Power bi*

-Finally, you are to load the data into Power BI and design a business dashboard for Maven Coffee.
+ *load the data into Power BI and design a business dashboard for Maven Coffee.
-Your dashboard should be properly designed and aligned.
-You should add useful insights such as the Month on Month sales percentage, Sales by time and others you feel are important to the business.
-You will be marked down for any poor color combination on your dashboard.
-You will be marked down if your dashboard lacks proper alignment of visuals.
-Take your time to create something you will be proud to post online.
-Try to limit your dashboard to just one page.
-Have a PDF version of your Dashboard and document any insights and recommendations you have under the heading “Power BI Processes”.

-Deliverables
-You are to submit your
-SQL File containing your queries.
-Power BI Dashboard in PDF format
-A word document report on your “MS EXCEL Process” and your “Power BI Process”.

 ### **methodology**
  *make all necessary datatype correction to allow for a seamless transition into a postgresql database.
  *create columns for the months as this will make my analysis easier in SQL.
- *Once through, go ahead and document all that you have done.
+ *Once through, go ahead and document all that I have done.
  *Tag the heading as “MS EXCEL Process”.
  *Now you must create a table in Postgresql and load the data into the table.
  *analyse the data to answer the following questions *Save the SQL queries for submission.
  *Finally,load the data into Power BI and design a business dashboard for Maven Coffee.
+ *Dashboard should be properly designed and aligned.
+ *Useful insights such as the Month on Month sales percentage, Sales by time and other useful insight that are important to the business.
+ *Good color combination on your dashboard.
  *PDF version oF Dashboard, documentation of  any insights and recommendations you have under the heading “Power BI Processes”.

+*Deliverables*

+*SQL File containing the queries.
+*Power BI Dashboard in PDF format
+*A word document report on “MS EXCEL Process” and “Power BI Process”.